 Shopware 6 is a full-featured and innovative eCommerce platform.
 Although it has inherited the name and got a new version number, it comes with a completely new architecture and completely rewritten code.
 The Community Edition is still open-source and free-to-use, under the MIT license.

 Shopware 6, unlike its predecessor, does not follow monolithic architecture anymore but introduces microservices with an API-First approach.
 API-First is a concept to build the API in the first place.
-Then main service is built then on the top of the API.
+The actual service is built on the top of the API.

-Each connected sales channel can have access to different catalog, languages, payment methods or a customer group.
-Everything can be configured via the administration tool.
+Each connected sales channel can have access to different catalog, languages, payment methods, or a customer group.
+Everything is configurable via the administration tool.